michaeluno/admin-page-framework/readme.txt

 <h4>Getting Involved</h4>
 <h5><strong>I've written a useful class, functions, and even custom field types that will be useful for others!
 Do you want to include it?</strong></h5>
 The [GitHub repository](https://github.com/michaeluno/admin-page-framework "Admin Page Framework") is available.
 Raise an [issue](https://github.com/michaeluno/admin-page-framework/issues) first and we'll see if changes can be made.

+<h5><strong>How can I contribute to this project?</strong></h5>
+There are various ways to do so.
+Please refer to the [contribution guideline](https://github.com/michaeluno/admin-page-framework/blob/master/contributing.md).

 <h5><strong>How can I contribute to improving the documentation?</strong></h5>
 You are welcome to submit documentation.
 Please follow the [Documentation Guideline](https://github.com/michaeluno/admin-page-framework/blob/master/documentation_guideline.md).